diverse-project/packet-filtering-lang-gpfl/README.md

 $GPFL$ is a language  that allows to express policies that accept or drop packets at the entry of a network depending on generic conditions related to the packet content or external information.

-The model is in [plugins/model](./plugins/fr.inria.diverse.gpfl.model/model/gpfl_class_diagram.jpg).
 For example of filtering policy go to [example](./example/).

+## Usage and Development
+This language is developed with the [GEMOC Studio](https://gemoc.org/studio.html).

+**Setup the environement**
+Once the repo is cloned you have to import into the workspaces of GEMOC all the projects of the folder [plugins](./plugins/) (`File -> Import... -> General -> Existing Projects into Workspace`).
+Then generate the model classes by opening [fr.inria.diverse.gpfl.model/model/gpfl.genmodel](./plugins/fr.inria.diverse.gpfl.model/model/gpfl.genmodel) then `right click on GPfl -> Generate model code`.
+And finally in [fr.inria.diverse.gpfl.xtext](./plugins/fr.inria.diverse.gpfl.xtext/src/fr/inria/diverse/gpfl/xtext/) `right click on GenerateGpfl.mwe2 -> Run as -> MWE2 Workflow`.

+**Run the project**
+`Run -> Launch Runtime Eclipse`

 ## Language
+This language has been designed model first.
+Its model can found in  [plugins/model](./plugins/fr.inria.diverse.gpfl.model/model/gpfl.svg).

+The grammar is detailed bellow.
 Terminals are shown in bold font and nonterminals in italics.
 Literal characters are given in single quotes.
 Parentheses `(` and `)` indicate grouping when needed.
 Square brackets `[` and `]` enclose optional items.
 Vertical bars `|` separate alternatives.

 ||||
 |-|-|-|